digi-wolk/oss-license-auditor/README.md

 ## CLI

 To run this project, you need to have Go installed on your machine.
-Then, run the following command inside the src directory of this project
+Then, run the following command inside the root directory of this project

 ```bash
 go run main.go --path /path/to/your/project